BennyStrobes/Watershed/README.md

 "Watershed_exact" is Watershed where parameters are optimized via exact inference (tractable and recommended when E is small.
 A general rule of thumb is if E is less than equal to 4, exact inference should be used).
 "Watershed_approximate" is Watershed where parameters are optimized using approximate inference.
 This approach is tractable when E is large.
 For example, we used this to model the related outlier signals from 49 tissues (see bioRxiv preprint).

-There are several other command line arguments that can be specified.
+There are several other command line arguments (including model hyperparameter settings) that can be specified.
 A description can be found in "evaluate_watershed.R"

 ## evaluate_watershed.R deliverables